 In fact, estimates range from 25 percent to 30 percent of American workers will endure some type of temporary disability during their careers that will prevent them from working.

-They’ll still be able to work if something happens
+Myth #3: You will still be able to work if disabled

 Physicians might be tempted to eschew disability insurance by convincing themselves that most possible disabilities won’t prevent them from practicing medicine.